Insect ecology: Herbivores

 Out of all described eukaryotes almost one third are herbivorous insects, about 500,000.
 They feed on living plant matter or the products of a plant.
+They are also called phytophagous insects.
 These insects may eat essential parts of the plant, such as the leaves or sap, or they may survive on the pollen and nectar produced by the plant.
+These insects will compete with other organisms for limited plant host in an environment where there is constant change in plant availability and quality.
 Herbivorous insects often use olfactory or visual cues to determine a potential host plant.
 A visual cue could simply be the outline of a certain type of leaf, or the high contrast between the petals of a flower and the leaves surrounding it.
 These are typically associated with the olfactory signal an insect may receive from their intended meal.
 The olfactory cue could be the scent of the nectar produced by a flower, a certain chemical excreted to repel unwanted predators, or the exposed sap of a cherry tree.
 Either of these two senses could be the driving force behind an insect choosing to consume a certain plant, but it is only after it takes the first bite, and the confirmation of this food is made by its sense of taste, that it truly feeds.
+Since most insects depend on plants as their source of food, plants have developed some defensive mechanisms to protect themselves from insects.
+These mechanisms are largely grouped in two; antibiosis and antixenosis resistance.
+With antibiosis, the defensive trait of the plants affects the growth, survival and development of the insect but with the antixenosis defense, chemical and morphological factors affect the feeding behavior of plant.
+Plants have evolved to produce several secondary metabolic substance to protect themselves from herbivores insects.
+These chemicals are grouped into alkaloids, terpenoids and phenolics.
+Insects also have developed mechanism to detoxify these chemicals produced by their host plants.
 After a herbivorous insect is finished feeding on a plant, it will either wait there until hungry again, or move on to another task, be it finding more food, a mate, or shelter.
 Herbivorous insects bring significantly more danger to a plant than that of consumption; they are among the most prominent disease-carrying creatures in the insect world.
 There are numerous diseases, fungi, and parasites that can be carried by nearly any herbivorous insect, many of which fatal to the plant infected.
 Some diseases even produce a sweet smelling, sticky secretion from the infected plant to attract more insects and spread farther.
 In return plants have their own defenses.
 Some of these defenses are toxic secondary metabolites to deter insects.
 These toxins limit the diet breadth of herbivores, and evolving mechanisms to nonetheless continue herbivory is an important part of maintaining diet breadth in insects, and so in their evolutionary history as a whole.
 Both pleiotropy and epistasis have complex effects in this regard, with the simulations of Griswold 2006 showing that more genes provide the benefit of more targets for adaptive mutations, while Fisher 1930 showed that a mutation can improve one trait while epistasis causes it to also trigger negative effects - slowing down adaptation.